-23 Capital Management
+27. Capital Management

-For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity holders of the company.
+For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to safeguard continuity, maintain a strong credit rating and healthy capital ratios in order to support its business and provide adequate return to shareholders through continuing growth.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-The funding requirement is met through a mixture of equity and internal accruals.
+The funding requirement is met through a mixture of equity, internal accruals and support from Holding company.

-The funding requirements are met through a mixture of equity, internal fund generation, convertible and non convertible debt securities, and other short term borrowings.
-The Company's policy is to use short term and long-term borrowings to meet anticipated funding requirements.
+The funding requirements are met through a mixture of Equity.
+Internal funds generation, convertible and non-convertible debt securities, and other short term borrowings.
+The company's policy is to use the short term and long-term borrowings to meet anticipated funding requirements.

-The Company monitors capital on the basis of the net debt to equity ratio.
-The Company is not subject to any externally imposed capital requirements.
+The company monitors capital on the basis of the net debt to equity ratio.
+The company is not subject to any externally imposed capital requirements.

-Net debt are long term and short term debts as reduced by cash and cash equivalents (including restricted cash and cash equivalents) and short-term investments.
-Equity comprises all components of equity without any exclusion
+Net debt are Long-term and short-term debts as reduced by cash and cash equivalents (including restricted cash & cash equivalents) and short-term investments.
+Equity comprises all components of equity without any exclusion.